tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 ### 6. Instructor Do: Stopwords (10 min)

 This activity introduces the concept and implementation of stopwords.
-These are words that, for analysis purposes, do not have informational content.
+These are words that, for purpose of analysis, do not have informational content.

 **Files:**